Piyushkumar030/SMS-Spam-Jupyter-/README.md

 Usage
 Once the Jupyter notebook is running, you will:

-Preprocess the data: Clean the dataset by removing unwanted characters and stopwords.
+** Preprocess the data: Clean the dataset by removing unwanted characters and stopwords.
-Feature Extraction: Use TF-IDF to convert text into numerical features.
+** Feature Extraction: Use TF-IDF to convert text into numerical features.
-Model Training: Train multiple classifiers like Logistic Regression, Random Forest, and XGBoost.
+** Model Training: Train multiple classifiers like Logistic Regression, Random Forest, and XGBoost.
-Model Evaluation: Evaluate models using metrics like accuracy, precision, recall, and F1-score.
+** Model Evaluation: Evaluate models using metrics like accuracy, precision, recall, and F1-score.
-The model's performance can be seen in the results, and the final model will be saved in model.pkl for later use.

 NLTK Datasets
 To ensure that all required datasets for NLTK are downloaded, you will need to execute the following code in the notebook: